shawn0x1/BrewMenu-1/README.txt

-To install dependencies for first time use:
+To update all files anytime + install dependencies for first time use (from BrewMenu/):
-$ sudo python3 setup.py
+$ mv updateBrewMenu.sh .. && cd .. && sudo ./updateBrewMenu.sh
+^ will automatically run setup.py; some configs (like apt source mirrors) are specific to RPi running Stretch Lite

 To run the menu GUI:
 $ python3 brewmenu.py